Need Outsourcing Software Development Team?

 Participants or team members are specialists involved in a project at a certain stage.
 They can be full-time employees, freelancers, or external consultants.
 They may work full-time or part-time.

-Their roles and responsibilities depend on various factors.
+Project management team roles and responsibilities depend on various factors.
 Typically, they do the following:

 - Work on individual outcomes.